Trigger Warning: Self destructive thoughts, splitting black, invalidation, relationship argument

 In this post, I go over what BPD splitting is and show real life examples of splitting.
 I also touch on distorted thoughts a person with BPD might have during an episode.
 As always, please note that my experience with BPD does not reflect all people with BPD.
 Each of us is different and unique.
 However, I hope this post sheds some light on the condition if you have a loved one with BPD.

-If you’re new here, my name is Audrey Harper and I am in remission from borderline personality disorder.
+If you’re new here, my name is Sarah Rose and I am in remission from borderline personality disorder.
 BPD Beautiful is your #1 source for BPD recovery and where I documented my treatment during the earlier stages of recovery.
 Our mission is to help spread BPD awareness.

 BPD Splitting: Introduction